 Trade is still very much alive, with many artists having workshops and shops, selling their creations.

-Bryggen is an icon for Bergen, and a must see when visiting the city.
+Bryggen is an icon for Bergen, and a must-see when visiting the city.
 Walking in the alleys between the houses, the sounds from the modern life outside are muted, and you can soak in the impressions of this old historical site.

 The complex was built over several centuries starting from the 12th century and is an amazing mix of architectural styles (Romanesque, Gothic, Manueline and Renaissance).
-It was originally a Templar stronghold, a part of the defense system created to secure the border against the Moors.
+It was originally a Templar stronghold, a part of the defence system created to secure the border against the Moors.

 I loved that everywhere you turned there was a new space to discover and new stories to learn.
-One can explore the gardens, walk around the fortified outer walls, explore the monks quarters and quiet cloisters, admire the very ornate decorations of the church and imagine what is would have been like to live there in medieval times.
+One can explore the gardens, walk around the fortified outer walls, explore the monks quarters and quiet cloisters, admire the very ornate decorations of the church and imagine what it would have been like to live there in medieval times.

 by Lou Messugo